Bill Gates | |

 ^ "Eredoctoraat

-Universiteit Nyenrode voor Wim Kok
+Universiteit Nyenrode voor Wim Kok" (in Dutch) (Press

 release).
 Nyenrode Business Universiteit.
 August 13, 2003.
-Archived from
+Archived from the original on February 18,

 2008.
 Retrieved February 18, 2008.